 1 person favorited this theater

-Located in the Randwick district of Sydney, the Ritz Cinema opened on 10th September 1937.
+Located in the Randwick district of Sydney, the Ritz Cinema opened on 26th July 1937 with George Brent in “God’s Country and the Woman” & Olivia De Haviland in “Call it a Day”.
 It had a seating capacity of 982, located in stalls and circle areas.
 Designed in a modern Art Deco style by architect Aaron M. Bolot it was initially an independently operated cinema, but was taken over by Hoyts in 1954.

 The Ritz Cinema is Listed on the National Trust Register of Historic Buildings.

 Just login to your account and subscribe to this theater